 Trucking regulations require drivers to be in good health, to take breaks while driving, and to avoid overloading trucks.
 Violations of these laws can cause safety hazards that can be used to prove fault.

 If a truck driver claims that you did something wrong to share fault, the court might block your case.
 It is important to have a lawyer to help focus the case and overcome any counterclaims.

 Call Our Annapolis Truck Accident Lawyer for a Free Consultation

 If a negligent truck driver hit you and caused serious injuries, you might be entitled to file a lawsuit against them and the trucking company.
-The Annapolis, MD truck accident lawyers at the Law Offices of Randolph Rice represent injury victims.
+The Annapolis, MD truck accident lawyers at the Rice, Murtha & Psoras represent injury victims.
 We fight truck accident cases to get our clients and their families damages for the crash.
 These damages can include medical expenses, lost wages, and pain and suffering damages.
 Call us today to set up a free consultation and learn more about your potential case.
 Our phone number is (410) 694-7291.